hariniaswithaa-p/cyber-intelligence/M57-Forensics-Investigation/daily log/day2.md

 Nothing to deep-dive yet but flagging it.
 Autopsy's entropy scan picked up 7 files as encrypted and 3 more as suspected.
 On a work laptop that's worth looking into — could be nothing, could be data being prepped for exfiltration.
+Will look at this in Day 7 during binary analysis.

 ---